Sailor's Farewell – Sunderland

 Ball's Deptford Pottery

-A fairly crude version of the transfer on a mug with a square shaped handle typical of Ball's Pottery, c1900.
+A fairly crude version of the transfer on jugs with moulded handles attributed to Ball's Pottery, c1900.